 Getting from A to B

-Transfers between locatins are via private motorcoach or ferry, and they can take anywhere between 2-8 hours with stops in-between.
+Transfers between locations are via private motor coach or ferry, and they can take anywhere between 2-8 hours with stops in-between.
 You’ll also receive a public transportation pass in most major cities where necessary.
 Transportation in cities that offer no pass may require more walking.
 Prepare to walk between 4-8 miles per day, especially when sightseeing.

 When you cross the border between Spain, Portugal, and Morocco, you’ll be required to present your passport.
 Your Tour Director will explain this process further when you’re on the ground.

 Note: It’s a good idea to download a few movies or shows to watch sans Wi-Fi/ Cellular Data, bring a great book with you to read, or listen to music to pass the time.

 On this trip you’ll experience standard rooming, unless you purchased a private room upgrade.
 Standard rooming is in European hotels or boutique hostels and you’ll room with up to six fellow EF Ultimate Break travelers of the same gender per room.
 What to expect for standard rooming:

 - 4-5 fellow EF Ultimate Break roommates of the same gender

 - One private bathroom per room that you’ll share with your roommates